-The discount rates as of June 30, 2015, June 30, 2016, and June 30, 2017 are 3.80%, 2.85%, and 3.58% respectively.
-Additional detail is provided in the "Actuarial Assumptions and Methods" section of this report.
+The discount rates as of June 30, 2016, June 30, 2017, and June 30, 2018 are 2.85%, 3.58%, and 3.87% respectively.

 Health Care Trend

 The health care trend assumption is used to project the growth of the expected claims over the lifetime of the health care recipients.
 The GASB statement does not require a particular source for information to determine health care trends, but it does recommend selecting a source that is "publicly available, objective, and unbiased".